heefjones/nfl_fantasy/readme.md

 - **Validation RMSE:** QB=5.39, RB=3.29, WR/TE=2.52

 # 2025 Rankings
 Finally, the model was trained on all data (2006-2023), using the 2024 data to predict 2025 fantasy PPG: [i will put rankings here later]

 # Files
 - eda.ipynb - Data cleaning, EDA, and feature engineering.
-- ppg.ipynb - Predict fantasy PPG for the 2025 season.
+- ppg.ipynb - Predict fantasy PPG for 2025.
 - rankings.ipynb - Final fantasy rankings for 2025.
 - helper.py - Functions for data processing, visualization, and model training.